Cabeda/jecabeda-blog/src/pages/20200101-2019-review-and-beyond/index.md

 - Travels
 - Personal

-The travels and personal were in an "Others" category but I find them as important as the others.
+The travels and personal were in an "Others" category but I've found them as important.

 ## Work